jbx-protocol/juice-docs/docs/dao/process.md

 `Begins on Day 4 of the Governance Cycle - Tuesday 00:00 UTC`

-A 4-day Approve/Deny/Abstain [Snapshot](https://snapshot.org/#/jbdao.eth) vote is made for proposals approved by temperature checks.
+A 4-day For/Against/Abstain [Snapshot](https://snapshot.org/#/jbdao.eth) vote is made for proposals approved by temperature checks.
 JBX holders get one vote per JBX held for each proposal, and can delegate their voting power on Snapshot.

-Proposals with 60,000,000 or more "Approve" votes and at least 66% "Approve" votes will be implemented.
+Proposals with 60,000,000 or more "For" votes and at least 66% "For" votes will be implemented.
 "Abstain" votes are ignored.

 #### Step 3 - Execution